You Will Not Believe How Often Gwen Stefani Dyes Her Hair

 Advertisement

 "There's a big movement and celebration of curls right now.
-It's been pushed through fashion and I see women realizing they can let their hair be curly — and enjoy it!
+It's been pushed through fashion and I see women realising they can let their hair be curly — and enjoy it!

 "Outside of that: ponytails.
 I'm a big fan of putting your hair away.
 To get the slick look just groom your hair with a conditioner, pull it up, and give it a treatment the whole night or the whole day.
 It's very European to me."